TUCC5001

 • A seniors’ engagement program that included a weekly Euchre/Bridge drop-in and a new pickleball club along with a bi-weekly program on Healthy Aging – Body, Mind and Spirit.

-If you plan to apply for the grant this year, you will need to have a well-developed project idea and at a minimum have familiarized yourself with the grant application process before attending the session since the timeline to apply is so short.
+If you plan to apply for the grant this year, you will need to have a well-developed project idea.
+It's a good idea to familiarize yourself with the grant application process as soon as possible because the timeline to apply is short.

-Alternatively, if you intend to apply in a future year, assuming this recurring grant continues to be offered, you are welcome to attend to hear ideas from other communities of faith and to learn about the process.
+Alternatively, if you intend to apply in a future year, assuming this recurring grant continues to be offered, you may wish to listen to the recording to hear ideas from other communities of faith and to learn about the process.

-If you would like to discuss a project idea in advance of the information session or have questions about it, please email Jill Strapp at jill@tucc.ca.
+If you would like to discuss a project idea or have questions about it, please email Jill Strapp at jill@tucc.ca or Daniel Reed at daniel@tucc.ca.